domcloud/domcloud/docs/features/service.md

 ## Ephemeral Ports

 Most ports are blocked except ephemeral ports (32768 - 65535).
-You can use them for local development inside the server, including running a local dev server without going though NginX.
+You can use them for local development inside the server, including running a custom TCP listener without going though NginX.

-Please note that long running processes are not allowed in the server.
+Please note that long-running background processes are not allowed in the server.
 It will be killed automatically.

 :::caution